What Is Perplexity Shopping?

 Legal Landscape: The Amazon vs. Perplexity Comet Case

 In March 2026, a federal judge in San Francisco granted Amazon a preliminary injunction blocking Perplexity from using its Comet browser agent to access password-protected sections of the Amazon website to shop on behalf of customers (source: GeekWire, March 2026).
-Perplexity has appealed the ruling to the Ninth Circuit Court of Appeals.
+Perplexity appealed, and the 9th US Circuit Court of Appeals granted Perplexity’s bid to pause the lower court order, allowing Comet to continue operating while the appeal proceeds (source: Bloomberg, March 2026).

 This case is a landmark in agentic commerce law: it establishes the first legal boundaries for AI shopping agents accessing third-party platforms without authorization.
 For merchants, the takeaway is clear - AI agents that respect open protocols (ACP, UCP) and crawl publicly accessible data (schema.org, robots.txt-allowed pages) operate on solid legal ground.
 Agents that bypass platform restrictions face legal risk.